 2024s – Freshman

 2025s – 8th Grade

 - Does STEPS California operate year round?

 We think of the club season as comprised of two “mini” seasons (Summer & Fall).
-While we will connect through the year, we want players and families to “focus in” during the mini seasons, while also learning to rest, balance competing life demands, participate in other sports and activities, and learn to train independently during the club offseason.
+While we will connect through the year, we want players and families to “focus in” during the mini seasons, while also learning to rest, balance competing life demands, participate in other sports and activities, and learn to train independently during the club off-season.
 We feel this is the most effective way to maximize lacrosse gains while preventing burnout.
-To view the full tournament schedule for the Summer of 2020, you can CLICK HERE.

 - What is the cost of participation?